oceanalbin/ColdWarArchive/ColdWar_Archive/README.md

 https://www.youtube.com/watch?v=VbZ9_C4-Qbo&list=PLsdG5n9AbYWPh7-UFkBcXeq7BUHRnT0v9&index=5&t=0s

 # Reflection
-During this process I focussed a lot on the research and conceptual part of this project instead of focussing purely on the visual side, which is my 'normal' way of working, therefor I challenged myself and ran into problems which I have not encountered so far in my studies, which at times could be quite annoying, but also motivating.
+During this process I focussed a lot on the research and conceptual part of this project instead of focussing purely on the visual side, which is my 'normal' way of working, therefor I challenged myself and ran into problems which I have not encountered so far in my studies, at times those could be quite annoying, but also motivating.

 # Outcome
 The outcome of this transcoding and toolmaking assignment is a game made in Unity, formatted with C#, filled with artefacts from the IISG library regarding the topics of the Cold War.
-This game will take you through encounters to gain additional insights, which are not shown in the metadata in the collections from the IISG.
+This game will take you through encounters to gain additional insights and make new connections, which are not shown in the metadata in the collections from the IISG.

 ### Outcome Links